tap349/tap349.github.io/_posts/2017-11-19-yarn-npm-tips.md

   npm WARN react-native-push-notification@3.0.1 requires a peer of react-native@>=0.33 but none was installed.
   ```

-  => `react-native` is not installed at all - even I remove
+  => `react-native` is not installed - even if `react-native-push-notification`
-  `react-native-push-notification` from the list of dependencies
+  package is removed from the list of dependencies.
-  (no packages depend on specific version of `react-native` any more).

 TL;DR:

-don't use peer dependencies if you are not npm package author -
-they are not automatically installed:
+don't use peer dependencies if you are not npm package author - they are not
+automatically installed by npm (since version 3):

-> peer dependencies are not automatically installed unless
+> peer dependencies are not automatically installed unless a dependent package
-> a dependent package explicitly depends on the peer package itself
+> explicitly depends on the peer package itself

-so if you application depends on `react-native` package,
+so if you application depends on `react-native` package, add it to `depedencies`
-add it to `depedencies` along with its version.
+along with its version.

-another package (say, `react-native-foo`) that has `react-native`
-as a peer dependency will be installed only if version constraints
-of peer dependency are met by currently installed `react-native`.